 Others may be already well trained and very handleable, but may have physical or health issues which limit the “usability” and make them better suited as sanctuary candidates.
-If the horse’s personality suits, these handleable but unrideable horses participate in interactions to evaluate their suitability for participation in MVHR’s Equine Assisted Learning and Therapy opportunities.
+If the horse’s personality suits, these handleable but unrideable horses participate in interactions to evaluate their suitability for participation in MVHR’s Programs which offer ongoing, hands on learning opportunities to people of all ages.
 The ultimate goal for all sanctuary horses at MVHR is participation in these programs, where they can serve as ambassadors, educators, therapists, friends and companions, and even help financially support some if not all of their own care.

 MVHR seeks support for horses at each of these phases of their recovery process though Underwriting, foster homes and adoption.

 Foster homes are critical to the ability of MVHR accommodate as many horses as possible.
 Qualified foster homes host a rescue horse (or horses) on their property, and provide all of their basic day-to-day care, as well as special needs, vet and farrier care if the foster home is comfortable doing so.
 Each foster home is different, so great consideration is given to which horse might be suitable for which foster situation.
 Some foster homes provide all care at no cost to MVHR, while others offer simply space with feed and supplies being provided by MVHR.
 Without foster homes helping to alleviate some of the cost, manpower, and space demands placed on MVHR and our Ranch, we could not help as many horses as we do.
-Thank you to all of our current foster homes, and thank you for considering becoming one!
+Please CONTACT US if you would like to make room in your heart and your home for a foster horse!